-For Your Information: In general agreement, the term "dark chocolate" refers to the chocolate containing less than 12% milk but there are a little consensus on the minimum chocolate liquor content and this varies greatly depending on the country and the market.
+For Your Information: In general agreement, the term “dark chocolate” refers to the chocolate containing less than 12% milk, but there is a little consensus on the minimum chocolate liquor content, and this varies greatly depending on the country and the market.

 Dark chocolate is a luxurious treat that’s rich in flavor and dark in color – a bittersweet choice for those who always crave for exotic and full-bodied flavors.

-It's delicious in any form, from cakes and cookies to caffeinated drinks and hot cocoa.
+It’s delicious in any form, from cakes and cookies to caffeinated drinks and hot cocoa.
 But healthy?
-Sure-in multiple ways when indulge in moderation.
+Sure-in multiple ways when indulging in moderation.

 1. Highly nutritious – and so delicious!

 The exact nutritional values will vary, depending on the brand and the level of cocoa and sugar added.
-But if you buy a finest quality dark chocolate with relatively high cocoa content then it's actually very nutritious.
+But if you buy the finest quality dark chocolate with relatively high cocoa content, then it’s actually very nutritious.